pymeasure/pymeasure/docs/tutorial/graphical.rst

     :alt: The filename and directory input widget showing the auto-complete for the directory
     :width: 24%

-With the filename input, additionally a toggle (named :guilabel:`Write file` controlling whether the measurement is save at all, or should be stored in a temporary file, is displayed.
-When the toggle is ticked, the measurement is stored to a temporary file, and the other input fields are disabled.
+If the checkbox named :guilabel:`Write file` is enabled, the measurement is written to a file.
+Otherwise, it is stored in a temporary file.

 When the measurement is to be stored in to a certain file, ensure that the :guilabel:`Write file` is disabled.
-The filename in the designated field can be entered with or without extension; if the entered extension is recognized (by default :code:`.csv` and :code:`.txt`) are recognized, that extension is used.
+The filename in the designated field can be entered with or without extension.
+If the entered extension is recognized (by default :code:`.csv` and :code:`.txt` are recognized), that extension is used.
 If the extension is not recognized, the first of the available extensions will be used (default is :code:`.csv`).
 Additionally, a sequence number is added just before the extension to ensure the uniqueness of the filename.